 “Duma Toubab!”
 I am not a Toubab, I reply smiling, to hide what’s boiling inside of me.

-Like many other Africans living in the diaspora and traveling to the continent for the first time, my trip to The Gambia symbolizes a long-awaited return: familiarity, comfort and kinship that is somewhat hard to find in places where we are constantly othered.
-For the first time, I am not a visible minority.
+Like many other Africans living in the diaspora and traveling to the continent, my trip to The Gambia symbolizes familiarity, comfort and kinship that is somewhat hard to find in places where we are constantly othered.
+For the first time, there I am not a visible minority.
 Back in Canada, my blackness goes unquestioned.
 I am dark.
 My hair defies gravity.

 My trip also means that I can see and experience The Gambia without Eurocentric lenses; on my own terms, not defined by some anthropological jargon-filled book.
 I am well aware of the many privileges I wear.
 As an African studies major however, I have grown critical of both overly pessimist and romanticized misrepresentations of Africa as an academic subject.